 1. Improve the aesthetics of the golf cart.

 No matter how well you have treated your golf cart, if it has been used on a regular basis, it will definitely have some wear and tear.
-You will have to give the car a makeover like it has never had before.
-The exterior will have to cleaned and polished, leaving it with a shiny glow, and the interior should be detailed to the last groove in the dashboard.
+You will have to give the car a makeover as it has never had before.
+The exterior will have to clean and polished, leaving it with a shiny glow, and the interior should be detailed to the last groove in the dashboard.

 2. Fix any mechanical problems it may have.

 You will be able to sell your golf cart much more quickly and obtain a price close to what you would like if it is in excellent working condition.
 If the cart has any mechanical problems whatsoever, fix them beforehand or prepare to accept a much lower amount.
 Even if the problem is a subtle rattling or a non-essential part, you will want to have it repaired.

 3. Ensure the paperwork is up to date.

 Before you start selling used golf carts, the paperwork must be in order.
 If you have a title and registration for the vehicle, you will want to have them both on-hand to ease the transaction.
 It will also help to prepare a bill of sale in advance, but be sure to leave blank lines to write in the buyer’s name, price and date when these details become known.
 In addition, you will want to have your maintenance records handy to help instil confidence in your prospective buyers.